Caraway Essential Oil

 Carvone, limonene, carveol, dihydrocarveol, dihydrocarvone, pinene, phellandrene, dextro-carvone, anethole (trace)

-Used somewhat in aromatherapy.
-Caraway is often used commercially as flavoring in medicines, foods, and liqueurs.
-Also used as fragrance in cosmetics, perfumes, and colognes.
+Used somewhat in aromatherapy, Caraway is often used commercially as a flavoring in medicines, foods, and liqueurs.
+It is also used as a fragrance in cosmetics, perfumes, and colognes.

 Caraway blends well with

 It is said to that Caraway oil should only be used in moderation (if at all) and always properly diluted.

 References and Resources

 See Aromatherapy References and Resources page.